 3. The overall feel was out of sync with the couple’s style – a point of distraction in an otherwise crisp home.

-The couple partnered with Alan to move in a new direction with three key plans:
+The couple partnered with their general contractor to move in a new direction with three key plans:

 1. Remove the tub and replace with a glass shower.